sabrinasettle/RogerSkyline-1/README.md

 ```bash
 ip -br -h -f inet a
 ```
-when ran in the virtual box returns a brief hunman readable family {inet} ip address.
+when ran in the virtual box returns a brief human readable family {inet} ip address.

 But we also want to check to see if its running and availble in the Host ip:
 ```bash
 arp -a
 ```
 Manually you need to change your IPv4 Network Mask, you do so by going
 > File -> Host Network Manager